Izaan7-7-7/python-RapidType/README.md

 # Rapid Type

-A simple Python script that automatically types and sends messages using the `pyautogui` library.
+A simple Python script that automates typing and sends messages using the `pyautogui` library.

 ## Requirements